-1.6 Connections to Existing Transportation Infrastructure
+2.1 Connections to Existing Transportation Infrastructure

 This segment of the Thruway lies within the I-95 corridor, which is a major north-south artery from Maine to Florida and a critical part of the national and Northeast regional transportation infrastructure.
-Refer to Exhibit 12 for a map locating this segment within the greater I-95 corridor.
+Refer to Exhibit 8 for a map locating this segment within the regional I-95 corridor.

-The New England Thruway portion of I-95, located immediately north of New York City, is 15 miles long, beginning 3.5 miles south of the Bronx/Westchester County line, near Orchard Beach (Pelham Bay Park), New York, and continuing north to the Connecticut state line, near Port Chester, New York.
+The New England Thruway portion of I-95, located immediately north of New York City, is 15 miles long, beginning 3.5 miles south of the Bronx/ Westchester Countv line. near Orchard Beach (Pelham Bay Park), New York. and continuing north to the Connecticut state line, Port Chester. near New York.